 These three categories do not necessarily have the same level of importance.
-Some small organizations may give more value to the cost of features, while larger and more complex organizations may have security and compliance as their top priority.
+Some small organizations may give more value to the cost of functions, while larger and more complex organizations may have the top priority for security and compliance.

 Consider the following when choosing the most appropriate model for your organization:

 Recent investment in hardware.

 A year ago, a mid-sized organization invested in new hardware for its on-premises data center.
 Therefore, your organization may not be interested in making a major shift to the cloud for at least one or two years.
 Organizations in a similar situation will likely opt for a limited hybrid cloud model that focuses on delivering capabilities that don’t exist in their on-premises datacenter.

 In contrast to the example above, an organization that considers renewing an on-premises datacenter versus cloud-based solutions can have a very different perspective.
 If your data center has older hardware and unsupported software versions, you’re more likely to consider moving to the cloud.
 And, if your cloud offering meets security and compliance requirements, relative cost, and cost model type (operational expenses vs. capital expenditures ), these may be the deciding factors.